 It was during his assignment in America that Dahl met the author C.S.
 Forrester, creator of the famous Captain Horatio Hornblower stories.
 Forrester took a liking to Dahl and encouraged him to start writing.

 With Forrester’s encouragement, Dahl wrote his first short story for The Saturday Evening Post.
 He would go on in a short period of time to contribute stories to other magazines, from Tales of the Unexpected to The New Yorker.

 In 1942, Dahl wrote his first story for children but despite Dahl’s best efforts, The Gremlins wasn’t nearly as wildly successful as he’d hoped and anticipated.
-Though there was discussion of an animated film from the Walt Disney company based on the book, the project never saw fruition.
+Though there was a discussion of an animated film from the Walt Disney Company based on the book, the project never saw fruition.